 There is a way you can speed up the landlord eviction process in England and Wales.
 You can apply to have the warrant transferred from the county court to the High Court.
 In this case a High Court Enforcement Officer carries out the tenant eviction.

-Note: You must be claiming over £600 (including court costs) to transfer your case to the High Court.
+Note: You must be claiming over £600 (including court costs) to transfer a case over to the High Court eviction procedure.

 At a new hearing, tenants can ask a judge to 'suspend or delay' the warrant for possession.
 The judge can choose to delay the eviction in some cases.
 Besides delaying tenant eviction judges can also let your tenants stay in your property.
 But, tenants must show they can start making rent payments again.